John Mildenhall: Travels to India

 Mildenhall was one of the first British travellers to journey overland to India.
 His name first appears in the Court Records of the British East India Company concerning a letter sent by him "to his master Rich Stapers, declaring what privileges he had obtained in the Indies and offering them, and his services to the Company for 1,500 pounds in hand".

 On 21 June 1608 the Court decided to consider his demand, and in October nominated Mildenhall as factor along with Lawrence Femell and Edward Abbott.
 However, Mildenhall demanded even more and as a consequence, negotiations came to an end.

 Entrusted with the sale of the Company goods in the Levant, Mildenhall, travelled through Eastern Europe, passed through Scio and Smyrna, and reached Constantinople on 29 October 1599.
 After a six-month stay in Constantinople, he continued his journey and arrived at Aleppo on 24 May 1600 where he stayed for forty-two days.
 On 7 June 1600 Mildenhall left Aleppo with an entourage of six hundred people and, after travelling through Bir, Urfa, Diarbekir, Bitlis, Van, Nakhichevan, Julfa, Sultanieh, Kazvin, Kum, Kashan, Kerman, Sistan and Kandahar, he reached Lahore in 1603.

-Mildenhall was entrusted with the sale of the Company's goods in the Levant but he deceived the British East India Company by escaping to Persia instead.
-A letter from Ajmer dated 20 September 1614 informs the British East India Company that an Englishman named Richard Steele had arrived at Aleppo along with another Englishman, Richard Newman, in pursuit of one John Midnall who had tried to flee with the Company's provisions to India but was overtaken and captured at Tombaz and taken back to Isfahan.
+Mildenhall was entrusted with the sale of the company's goods in the Levant but he deceived the British East India Company by escaping to Persia instead.
+A letter from Ajmer dated 20 September 1614 informs the British East India Company that an Englishman named Richard Steele had arrived at Aleppo along with another Englishman, Richard Newman, in pursuit of one John Midnall who had tried to flee with the company's provisions to India but was overtaken and captured at Tombaz and taken back to Isfahan.

-Mildenhall was released soon afterwards but his goods were confiscated.
+Mildenhall was released soon afterward, but his belongings were confiscated.
 However, he received compensation of 9,000 dollars in return.
-Soon after his release, Mildenhall travelled to India and reached Lahore in the company of Newman who had had an altercation with Steele and had chosen to follow Mildenhall.
-They parted at Lahore but reunited at Agra.
+Shortly after his release, Mildenhall traveled to India and arrived in Lahore accompanied by Newman, who had had an altercation with Steele and had chosen to follow Mildenhall.
+They parted ways in Lahore but reunited in Agra.

 In 1603, John Mildenhall reached the court of the Mughal Emperor Akbar and held discussions with him.
 However, he was regarded as an outlaw by the British East India Company whose exports to the Levant he had diverted to India.
-Moreover, his journey was not sponsored by the Company.
+Moreover, his journey was not sponsored by the company.
 Hence, the British East India Company sent Sir William Hawkins to India in pursuit of Mildenhall and to declare all his dealings null and void.